Nillumbik Shire Council collects rates from property owners in Nillumbik to help fund local services and infrastructure.

 Increases to your rates are limited by a cap set by the Victorian Government.
 The Minister for Local Government sets a rate cap for each financial year.

-For the 2020-21 financial year, Council adopted a 0 per cent rate increase.
-This was below the Victorian Government's rates cap of 2 per cent.
+For the 2022-23 financial year, Council adopted a 1.75 per cent rate increase.
+This is in compliance with the Victorian Governments Fair Go Rates System and is in line with the maximum allowable rates cap of 1.75 per cent.

 However, your individual rates notice may change depending on: